-$^{25}$ The latter two districts are particularly affected by immigration movements and this can upset the calculation of fertility on the basis of distribution according to age.
+25 The two latter districts are particularly affected by immigration movements and this can upset the calculation of fertility on the basis of distribution according to age.

-&lt;sup>26 It will be noted that the data for 1931 are not available as raw data because they were smoothed by the census.
+26 It will be noted that the data for 1931 are not available as raw data because they were smoothed by the census.
 The data for 1941 were only partially published because of the war.
 Finally, it should be mentioned that Kerala and Tamil Nadu were seriously affected by the crisis of 1942-43, which can disturb the analysis of the period 1941-51.